For more information about my proof reading services, click here.

 2016 Reading Challenge

 I've given up on the official Goodreads challenge, although I have borrowed their logo.
-I'm going for 3 million new words and the re-reading of whatever fics I decide sound interesting as well as creating pod fic.
-Everything will be listed on the other side of the blog and you can view the details and numbers here.
+I'm going for 3 million new words and the re-reading of whatever fics I decide sound worth reading a second time.

 - be a better website person for my writing group

 - be a better treasurer for my writing group

 - get physically healthy and well

 - walk the dog/walk to the post office

 - reach that 120lb. mark (for real this time)

 - keep cradfting/do a wider variety of crafts

 - create pod fic